shammarafzal/shammarafzal/README.md

 ## I'm a Mobile & Web Application Developer!

 - 🔭 I’m currently working on Flutter!
+- 🧠 Learning CyberSecurity & Ethical Hacking
 - 🌱 I try to: Go beyond and push the bounds
 - 👯 I’m looking to collaborate with other developers
-- 🥅 2020 Goals: Contribute more to Open Source projects
+- 🥅 2023 Goals: Contribute more to Open Source projects
-- 🌋  I’m always looking for challenging work oppurtunities ahead.
+- 🌋  I’m always looking for challenging work opportunities ahead.
 - ⚡ Fun fact: I love Biking
 - 📬 How to reach me: <a href="mailto:ammarafzal075@gmail.com">Let's get in touch!</a>